KainatRiaz98/Targeted-Attack-on-Handcrafted-Features/README.md

 # Targeted-Attack-on-Handcrafted-Features
 We propose a novel targeted adversarial attack for multiple well-known handcrafted pipelines and datasets.
 Our attack is able to match an image with any given target image which can be completely different from the original image.
-Our approach provides a trade-off between effectiveness and imper- ceptibility, and outperforms the baselines on both metrics
+Our approach provides a trade-off between effectiveness and imperceptibility, and outperforms the baselines on both metrics

 # Can you guess the best matching image?